-- Cut Brussels sprouts in half length-wise.
+- Cut off root end of Brussels sprouts.
+Then, cut in half length-wise.
 When water is boiling, add sprouts to water for 2-3 minutes until just cooked but still firm.

-- Using slotted spoon, remove cooked Brussel sprouts from boiling water and plunge into ice bath.
+- Using slotted spoon, remove cooked Brussels sprouts from boiling water and plunge into ice bath.

-- Cool Brussels sprouts in an ice bath for 1-2 minutes.
-Dry the sprouts.
+- Cool Brussels sprouts in ice bath for 1-2 minutes.
+Dry the sprouts using a paper towel.

 - Meanwhile, heat 2 tbsp corn oil in an oven-safe sauté pan over medium-high heat.
 Make sure the oil does not smoke.

-- When oil is shimmering, add half the sprouts to the pan cut-side down.
+- When oil is shimmering, add half the sprouts to the pan, cut-side down.
 Cook until brown, about 3-4 minutes.
 Do not shake the pan.
-Sprinkle with salt and pepper.
+Sprinkle sprouts with salt and pepper.

 - When sprouts are brown, add 2 tablespoons of butter to the pan.
 Shake pan to coat and place in oven for 3-5 minutes until Brussels sprouts have softened slightly and browned.

-- Repeat with remaining half of the Brussel sprouts, if needed.
+- Repeat with remaining half of the Brussels sprouts.

 - To make the vinaigrette, whisk together balsamic vinegar, olive oil, Dijon mustard, honey, salt, and pepper until thoroughly combined.

 - To serve, drizzle vinaigrette over Brussels sprouts and crumbled bacon.
-Top with shave Parmigiano-Reggiano, as desired.
+Top with shave Parmigiano-Reggiano, if desired.